MIXING & EFFECTS

 - Switch Automatic PDC on (Mixer Menu > Plugin delay compensation > Automatic) - This will make PDC management easier if things change in the project (and they usually do).

 - Delay-affected (slow) plugin/s - Route the delay-affected instrument to, or insert delay-affected plugin/s on an FX slot of any Mixer Track.

 - Determine the delay compensation - Normally this is shown in the hint bar when you hover over a plugin FX slot that contains a plugin causing (and reporting) a delay.
-However, as this is incorrect you will need to use trial-and-error to set the PDC.
-Use positive values to delay the selected Mixer Track (the plugin is early), use negative values to delay all other Mixer Tracks (the plugin is late).
+However, since this is incorrect you will need to use trial-and-error to set the PDC.
+Use negative values to delay the selected Mixer Track when the plugin is early or positive values to delay all other Mixer Tracks, when the plugin is late.

 NOTE: If you intend to use a delay-affected plugin on the Master Mixer Track (and you are not sending audio out of FL Studio via an individual Mixer Track output), then you do not need

 to compensate as all audio passes through the Master track and so all audio is equally delayed by the offending plugin.